 - Ear Plugs – Some of the eye masks come with these, but it’s good to have spares

 - Lip Moisturizer – Cruelty Free and Vegan (need I say more:)

-- A pillow that cradles your neck, has multiple uses, & that can easily be packed
+- This pillow cradles your neck, has multiple uses, & packs easily

-- A wrap I like this one because it can double as a fashion statement & travel blanket
+- A wrap – I like this wrap because it can double as a fashion statement & travel blanket

-- Eye Mask – Covering your eyes with a super cute and comfortable mask like this one, can really help to sleep on a plane and can aid in minimizing jet lag.
+- Eye Mask – Covering your eyes with a super cute and comfortable mask, can really help to sleep on a plane and can aid in minimizing jet lag.
 It is also just really fun to wear!

 Electronic Devices and Entertainment